dreamsmasher/Arch-Wireframe-Plymouth-Theme/README.md

 This will regenerate your initramfs in the process.

-4. Reboot, sit back, and enjoy the \\V I B E S//
+4. Reboot, sit back, and enjoy the //V I B E S//

 # Credits